 Fort Zachary Taylor is named after the 12th President of the United States.
 It was used several times: during the Civil War of 1861-1865, the Spanish-American War of 1898, World War I, World War II and the Cuban Missile Crisis of 1962.

 A few words about the Cuban or Caribbean Missile Crisis of 1962 that lasted for 13 days - from 16 to 28 October 1962.
 The Cold War between the United States and the Soviet Union was at its peak and could have escalated to a full-blown nuclear war.
-Nikita Khrushchev negotiated with Fidel Castro to deploy a number of missile launch facilities in Cuba as a result of the deployment of American Jupiter ballistic missiles in Italy and Turkey.
+Nikita Khrushchev negotiated with Fidel Castro to deploy several missile launch facilities in Cuba as a result of the deployment of American Jupiter ballistic missiles in Italy and Turkey.
 'The United States established a military blockade to prevent further missiles from entering Cuba.
 It announced that it would not permit offensive weapons to be delivered to Cuba and demanded that the weapons already in Cuba be dismantled and returned to the USSR.
 After a long period of tense negotiations, an agreement was reached between Kennedy and Khrushchev.
 Publicly, the Soviets would dismantle their offensive weapons in Cuba and return them to the Soviet Union, subject to United Nations verification, in exchange for a U.S. public declaration and agreement never to invade Cuba without direct provocation.
 Secretly, the US also agreed that it would dismantle all U.S.-built Jupiter ballistic missiles, which were deployed in Turkey and Italy against the Soviet Union but were not known to the public.'
 (Wikipedia).

 Today this fort is just a historical park and I hope will always be.